 In addition to confirming prior day sales the bookkeeper updates invoices for amounts received.
 One of the best tools are notes made to your daily master list printed.
-Use the prior notes for follow up purposes and make callbacks to those customers that state they would know the expected disbursement (payment) date soon.
+Use the prior notes for follow-up purposes and make calls back to those customers that state they would know the expected disbursement (payment) date soon.
 The overall daily function is to confirm and communicate with customers.
 Often bookkeepers create relationships with their contacts in the offices of the customers.
-Management advocates this because the decision makers over at the customer’s office give priority to the well developed and mutually beneficial relationships.
+Management advocates this because the decision makers over at the customer’s office give priority to the well-developed and mutually beneficial relationships.
 Become a part of this relationship.

 What is really interesting is over time the bookkeeper recognizes patterns with customer cash flows.
 Learn these patterns and use them to your advantage.
 One of the bookkeepers for a former client was so adept at this pattern for the regular customers that she would purposely call several days before the customer’s cash inflow date and request additional invoices get paid in addition to the regular batch.
 Often the customers were receptive and fulfilled her request.

 No matter what is going on the office, communicate weekly with all customers and approach conversation from the angle based on a group situation as follows:

 - For recent invoices ask for expected disbursement dates and timing issues.
 Don’t forget to update your notes.

 - For current invoices that are nearing disbursement ask for confirmation of actual disbursement amount and expected date; again update your notes.